Amalaltlb/London-Bikes-Dashboard/README.md

 ## Overview

 This project analyzes London bike sharing data to explore usage patterns, the impact of weather conditions, and seasonal trends using **Python** (Jupyter Notebook) and **Tableau**.
-It involves data exploration with Python to build an interactive dashboard with Tableau.
+It involves data exploration with Python and the creation of an interactive dashboard with Tableau.

 ## Dataset